0 Part Course |

 • Dealing with shareholder activism

-• Managing the annual shareholders’ meeting
+• Corporate board training concludes with managing the annual shareholders’ meeting

-Your course director has spent more than 40 years in the banking and financial sector, much of it in a senior managerial/Director role.
-He is a former Institute of Banking Lecturer, having gained distinctions in the exams.
-He is a subject matter expert on all aspects of retail, corporate and global banking, including risk management and regulatory compliance.
-He has lectured extensively to both leading global financial institutions and to smaller bespoke specialists.
-He has delivered extensive programs in all parts of the world including the USA, Europe, MENA, Africa, and Hong Kong.
-He is currently an accredited Master Trainer at the world’s biggest global trade finance bank.
+Our expert has lectured extensively to both leading global financial institutions and smaller bespoke specialists.
+He has delivered extensive programs in all parts of the world, including the USA, Europe, MENA, Africa, and Hong Kong.
+As an accredited Master Trainer at the world’s biggest global trade finance bank, participants will gain a wealth of knowledge at Redcliffe’s board governance training.

 • Define the nature, important components and requirements of corporate governance frameworks

-• Integrate theses requirements harmoniously with other current initiatives
+• Integrate requirements harmoniously with existing initiatives

 • Appreciate the importance of risk governance and how to achieve it

-Corporate Governance is not the same as management and demands different approaches, competencies, and styles.
-It’s the way organisations are directed and controlled.
-It is the toolkit for the processes and the oversight which drives the highest standards of leadership, accountability, and behaviour.
+Sessions delve into how organisations are directed and controlled, explore a toolkit for the processes and consider the oversight driving the highest standards of leadership, accountability, and behaviour.

-Strong governance is a key enabler for Boards and organisations to make well informed and appropriate decisions, to implement them effectively, and achieve critical stakeholder outcomes by acting appropriately and fairly.
-New or updated corporate governance laws, regulations and directives are frequently released.
+Strong governance is a key enabler for boards and organisations to make well-informed and appropriate decisions, implement them effectively, and achieve critical stakeholder outcomes by acting appropriately and fairly.

 REQUEST CALL BACK